skofic/data-dictionary-management/docs/chr_MaxLeafAreaIdx.md

 ------
-#### Maximum GCU Lai
+#### Annual maximum of monthly GCU averaged LAI

 ------
-###### Maximum GCU Leaf Area Index.
+###### Annual maximum of monthly GCU averaged Leaf Area Index.

 ------
-Remotely sensed quantile 90% of the monthly average GCU Leaf Area Index over the GCU Polygon when the polygon is available.
-Beware that for some GCU there are no shapefile available so that the average Land surface temperature over a 5km buffer around the GCU coordinate is taken.
+Remotely sensed annual maximum of the monthly GCU averaged Leaf Area Index over the GCU Polygon when the polygon is available.

+Beware that for some GCUs there are no shapefiles available so that the maximum Leaf Area Index over a 5 km buffer around the GCU coordinate is callculated.